 In Year 9 pupils continue to follow a compulsory PE programme in line with the National Curriculum Framework.
-In Years 10 & 11 students get to choose a preferred activity.
-Within the programme there is an opportunity for pupils to complete the Sport Leaders UK qualification.
+In Years 10 & 11 students get to choose a preferred activity strand and within the programme there is an opportunity for pupils to complete the Sport Leaders UK qualification.